kdraba/polymer-introduction/README.md

 ## Current Step

+### Changing the semantics from date-tick to app-tick

+Having extracted our `date-tick` element and made it independent of the `date-relative` element it is time to reconsider its semantic.
+We are not really interested in the actual date of the `lastUpdate` property and are using the element simply for its interval.
+So lets transform the `date-tick` element into an `app-tick` element as done in [app/elements/app-tick/app-tick.html](./app/elements/app-tick/app-tick.html).

+There is not much to do for that.
+We are renaming the `lastUpdate` property in both of our elements to `tick`.
+In [app/elements/app-tick/app-tick.html](./app/elements/app-tick/app-tick.html) we are assigning an incremental value to the `tick` property instead of the current date and set the default value of our `tick` to 0.

+Its nice to have a `app-tick` element for ourselves.
+But if we want others to use it, we should make the interval configurable.

+## Previous Steps

 ### Getting date-tick and date-relative to work again

 In order to get our `date-tick` and `date-relative` binding to work again, we have to do two more things.